callstack-workshops/native-modules-new-arch/README.md

 # Exercise 03: Build a MapView with Fabric Components

-> Reset your working tree to the `scaffold-v1` tag (`git reset --hard scaffold-v1`) and complete the steps below in your own checkout.
+> Reset your working tree to the `scaffold` tag (`git reset --hard scaffold`) and complete the steps below in your own checkout.
 Each task has a collapsible **Show solution** you can expand if you get stuck.
 The completed reference code for this exercise lives on the `03-turbo-component` branch (the same branch this README is on); once you finish, run `git diff 03-turbo-component` to see how your final state compares.

-This exercise builds on the Map plumbing already in `scaffold-v1`: `android/app/src/main/java/com/nativemodulestraining/maps/MapLibreInitializer.kt` (thread-safe MapLibre init) and `MapLifecycleBridge.kt` (proxies React Native host lifecycle into the MapView's onStart/onResume/onPause/onStop/onDestroy).
+This exercise builds on the Map plumbing already in `scaffold`: `android/app/src/main/java/com/nativemodulestraining/maps/MapLibreInitializer.kt` (thread-safe MapLibre init) and `MapLifecycleBridge.kt` (proxies React Native host lifecycle into the MapView's onStart/onResume/onPause/onStop/onDestroy).
 You do not need to learn MapLibre's lifecycle quirks; the workshop authors handled that so you can focus on the Fabric authoring story.
 On iOS we use Apple's `MKMapView` directly, no third-party dependency, no API key, no lifecycle bridge needed.

 ## What you will build